Leonkao/url-query/README.md

 # UrlQuery
-The **_UrlQuery_**  is a url-query-params with javascript.
+The **_UrlQuery_**  is an url-query-params with javascript.
-It will translates the url string to an javascript Object, and name as UrlQuery.
+It will translates the url string to javascript Object, and name as UrlQuery.

 # API
 **UrlQuery**